PistonDevelopers/blog.piston.rs/_posts/2014-09-25-generic-event.md

 or the type to write an impl.
 For example `pub struct MyEvent(SDL2Event)`.
 Then write a window back-end as `impl Window<MyEvent> for MyWindow`.

-Warning: *Remember to write unit tests!!!*
+*Remember to inline the `GenericEvent` impl and write unit tests!!!*

 ### Further work